kotarak/vimpire/README.markdown

 client can be downloaded from: http://kotka.de/projects/vimclojure/vimclojure-nailgun-client-<version>.zip.

-After unzipping the the archive, simply type `make` in the subdirectory from the zip archive.
+After unzipping the archive, simply type `make` in the subdirectory from the zip archive.
 This will compile the nailgun client.
 For Windows the client is already pre-compiled as `ng.exe`.

 Configure the location of the nailgun client in your `.vimrc`: